About Greywolf Up to Index

 About the Handle:

-Way back in grade school, a friend and I discovered role-playing games, thanks to a couple of incomplete modules and screens I acquired cheaply in a clearance sale.
+Way back in grade school, a friend and I discovered the geeky world of role-playing games, thanks to a couple of incomplete modules and screens (and some dice) I acquired cheaply in a clearance sale.
 We invented fantasy personas, imagining ourselves to be a couple of knights or "paladins."
-I settled upon the moniker of "Jordan Greywolf," because I liked the sound of it.
-Later, when I would go on to do artwork for the high school newspaper, then for the college newspaper, I signed my artwork by that name - and I used it as a basis for various online usernames.
-In the real world, I answer to either "Todd Peacock" or "Jordan Peacock."
+I settled upon the moniker of "Jordan Greywolf," because I liked the sound of it (I had decided on "grey" as my favorite color, since nobody else seemed to care for it, and I thought wolves were cool).
+Later, when I would go on to do artwork for the high school newspaper, then for the college newspaper, I signed my artwork by that name - and I used it as a basis for online usernames.
+Back in the real world, I answer to either "Todd Peacock" or "Jordan Peacock."
 Or, "T. Jordan 'Greywolf' Peacock" if the mood strikes.
 I'm not terribly particular.

 What I Do / What I've Done:

 I've worked as a sculptor, a typesetter, a computer programmer, a technical support representative, and an illustrator.
-I have been very fortunate to land a job at Ideas To Go, a creative facilitation firm - quite possibly one of the coolest places to work, ever.
-There, I am officially a "word processing specialist," where my very fast typing speed comes in handy when capturing the output of brainstorming sessions and focus groups.
-I am occasionally put to work as a concept illustrator when the need arises.
+I'm presently employed at Ideas To Go, quite possibly the coolest place to work, ever.
+I am a word processing specialist and concept illustrator for a creative facilitation (aka "brainstorming") company.

-In my spare time, I run various role-playing games at my house with friends.
-(I like miniatures games - especially the part about kitbashing, painting and occasionally sculpting the miniatures, and making scenery to go along with them.)
+In my spare time, I run role-playing games at my house with friends.
+I like miniatures games - especially the part about kitbashing, painting and occasionally sculpting the miniatures, and making scenery to go along with them.
 My other hobby interests include font design and illustration.

 Religion and Family: